YuChaoGithub/Knights-Rubbish/build_log.md

 **Commit**

+[2018.06.11]
+* Finished setting the camera changing triggers of level 1-5.
+(Not tested yet.)

+[2018.06.12]
+* Tested and fixed some bugs of the camera changing triggers of level 1-5.

+[2018.06.13]
+* Fully tested level 1-5.
+Fixed a minor bug.
+Level 1-5 is good to go.

+[2018.06.21]
+Comment: Preparing for the transfer exam.
+Will be developing this slower.
+* Started decorating level 1-5.

+[2018.06.22]
+* Keep on decorating level 1-5.

+[2018.07.15]
+* Finally back to development.
+* Completed level 1-5 and 1-6.

+[2018.07.16]
+* Completed level 1-7.
+Comment: Lose motivation once again.
+Might start a new project and come back to this later...

+**Commit**

 To Do List:
 * Multiplayer bug testing.

+Unfixed Bugs:
+* When a hero is hit while healing (by healing machine).
+Futher attacks will be disabled.

 Planned Prototype Stages:
 [Ver 0.1] First level completed.
 (Est. June 2018) -> Play test & dev article.